steve-oconnor/significant-change/app/posts/2021-04-02-taking-a-wider-perspective-a-route-to-using-the-step-by-step-navigation.md

 ---
-title: Phase | Alpha - Taking a wider perspective – a route to using the step by step navigation
+title: Taking a wider perspective – a route to using the step by step navigation
 description: How we changed from creating an online form to creating a service
 date: 2021-04-02
 ---